Train the Trainer: Top 5 Ways to Make Compliance Training Successful

 A guest post from our Director of Client Services & Training

 Last week the international market made what I think is a smart move in refrigerant management by completing the first round of training sessions for the Refrigerant Driving License (RDL).
 It’s part of AHRI and UN Environment’s Global Refrigerant Management Training Program.
-They used a “Train-the-Trainer” format that I have found to be instrumental to helping our clients achieve long term compliance for their companies.
+They used a “Train-the-Trainer” format that I have found to be instrumental to helping our clients achieve long term compliance and environmental sustainability for their companies in refrigerant tracking.
 But not all training programs are created equal.
 I have tried different tactics over the years and have had both success and failure.
 So I have put together what in my opinion are the top 5 components of a successful Train the Trainer refrigerant compliance training program.

 When I say “successful” I mean selected employees responsible for facilities operations are converted into in-house refrigerant managers, no matter what their title is.
 Then they in turn bring that knowledge back to their facilities or regional internal teams.
 The compliance tasks can now be shared with the servicing and construction companies they utilize.